stackbitsales/twin-cities-makeup-0e0bd/content/pages/index.md

   - elementId: ''
     customClass: ''
     colors: colors-c
-    title: Love where you work
+    title: Reserve your date today
     subtitle: ''
     badge:
       label: This is the badge